 We take security extremely seriously.
-The trade off between security and convenience is sometimes negotiated, which leads to compromises.
-However our stance on server security means we may inconvenience you (just a little) for the sake of security.
+In the interests of security, we don't discuss our methods here, however they are exceptional, and tried and tested.
+The trade-off between security and convenience is sometimes negotiated, which leads to small compromises.
+It's our serious stance on server security that means we may inconvenience you (just a little) for the sake of security.
 Here are two examples:

 All system passwords on our servers (including email account passwords) need to be of an extra high minimum strength.
 So your favorite password might not be acceptable - but that's a good thing, because you'll be required to use a new, stronger password, and you won't become a spam slave to hackers who would otherwise use your email account to send spam all over the world.